google/CodeCity/docs/setup.md

     sudo -iu codecity
     ```
 0. Clone the [Code City
-    repo](https://github.com/NeilFraser/CodeCity).
+    repo](https://github.com/google/CodeCity).
 (If you are a
     project collaborator, see below for [instructions on how to use
     SSH instad of HTTPS](#git-code-city-by-ssh-instead-of-https).)
     ```
     git clone https://github.com/google/CodeCity.git
     ```
-0. Install install required NPMs:
+0. Install required NPMs:
     ```
     (cd CodeCity/server && npm ci --only=prod)
     (cd CodeCity/login && npm ci --only=prod)